Henrietta of England: Death, burial and aftermath

 "Last of all came the members of Monsieur and Madame's household, bearing torches in their hands.
 A mausoleum, surrounded with altars and silver urns, and adorned with a crowd of mourning allegorical statues, among which Youth, Poetry and Music were conspicuous, had been erected in the centre of the choir.
 There the coffin rested, covered with cloth of gold, edged with ermine, and embroidered with the arms of France and England in gold and silver.
 Everyone having taken their places, hundreds of candles burst into flame giving a cloud of incense; and the Archbishop of Reims assisted by other bishops, began the Mass, which was chanted by the King's musicians organised by Lully."
-Monsieur married again in 1671 to Elisabeth Charlotte of the Palatinate, who, like Henrietta, was descended from Mary, Queen of Scots, sharing James VI of Scotland and I of England as a common ancestor.
+Monsieur married again in 1671 to Elizabeth Charlotte of the Palatinate, who, like Henrietta, was descended from Mary, Queen of Scots, sharing James VI of Scotland and I of England as a common ancestor.
 Monsieur and the "new Madame" had a further two surviving children.

 Henrietta's eldest daughter, Marie Louise, died, like her mother, at age 26 in Spain in 1689.
 The circumstances of her death were almost identical to those of her mother's, and she was also believed to have been poisoned.
 Her youngest daughter, Anne Marie, married in 1684 and was the mother of eight children, the eldest of whom, Maria Adélaïde, was the mother of Louis XV.
 Monsieur himself died in 1701.
-Her descendants include Jacobite claimants to the English throne, Henri, Count of Paris, the Orléanist pretender to the French throne, the king of Spain, the king of the Belgians, the grand duke of Luxembourg, and the pretender to the Italian throne.
+Her descendants include Jacobite claimants to the English throne, Jean, Count of Paris, the Orléanist pretender to the French throne, the king of Spain, the king of the Belgians, the grand duke of Luxembourg, and a pretender to the Italian throne.